 - Stir in the courgettes, onions, chilli, parsley and oil.

 - Heat a 20 cm non-stick frying pan over a moderate heat and grease with a little oil.

 - Spoon a quarter of the mixture into the pan and flatten out into a large pancake.

 - Fry for about 3-4 minutes until set then flip over and fry for a further 2-3 minutes.

 - Keep warm in a low oven and repeat the process three more times.

 - Serve with the mango salsa and yoghurt.

-Stuffed full of courgettes as these pancakes are, I’m sending them off to Extra Veg which is this month being hosted at Feeding Boys & a Firefighter on behalf of Fuss Free Flavours and Utterly Scrummy.
+Stuffed full of courgettes as these pancakes are, they go to Extra Veg .
+It’s hosted this month at Feeding Boys & a Firefighter.